 You might even find the deals come with some extra cash to pad your upgrade budget!

-Here are some of the most popular sites to find quality, used phones:
+Here are some of the most popular sites to find quality, used or refurbished phones:

 13. Check with Your Work, Travel Club or Shopping Club for Discounts